databricks/dbt-databricks/README.md

 ### Compatibility

+The `dbt-databricks` adapter has been tested:

+- with Python >=3.7, <3.10.
-The `dbt-databricks` adapter has been tested against `Databricks SQL` and `Databricks runtime releases 9.1 LTS` and later.
+- against `Databricks SQL` and `Databricks runtime releases 9.1 LTS` and later.